HOLLY JONES- Individual Profile

 What surprises you the most about your role in the theatre community?

 I think most people in life strive to find ways they can make a difference, and for me, theatre has been a major avenue for me to contribute.
-I have loved having the opportunity to shift between performing and directing, as I feel it helps me better appreciate and understand how best to communicate with fellow performers.
-I love encouraging collaboration!
+I love having the opportunity to shift between performing and directing, as I feel it helps me better appreciate and understand how best to communicate with fellow performers.
+And, I love encouraging collaboration!
 My feeling is that a show is never about one person but the cumulative effort of a group of people all putting forth their best artistic abilities and creating something amazing.